 Check out our article on wear and tear vs. damage to get a better idea of the difference.

 The landlord can only charge the cost of repairs if the damage was caused by the failure of the tenant to comply with specific obligations.
-To comply with the tenant’s obligations under the said rule, the tenant must:
+To comply, the tenant must:

-- Comply with rules and regulations of applicable building, housing or fire codes on health and safety; and
+- Comply with rules and regulations of applicable building, housing or fire codes on health and safety.

 If the damage to the premises was caused by the tenant’s failure to comply with any of the above, then the landlord may take the cost of repairing it from the security deposit.